 Well GOOD MORNING!
-It's 10 A.M. and I see you've arrived on time for our first annual Clothesline Art Show, Sale and Auction!
+It's 10 AM and I see you've arrived on time for our first annual Clothesline Art Show, Sale and Auction!
 And what a fine day it is for this event!
-The rain we prayed for has cleared away and the oppressive heat went right along with it.
+The rain we prayed for last week has cleared away and the oppressive heat went right along with it.
 God must smile upon art shows for little kids - that's got to be the explanation!
 Okay!
 You look anxious to get started.
 Why not go right ahead and park your car wherever it's convenient and then join me over at the ticket booth.
 I'll be here every step of the way to make sure you have the best experience possible without missing a single thing!

 I see you brought your purse.
 Good.
 You are going to need it!
 We are featuring three spunky little artists today who hope to fill their wallets to bulging with sales from things they've worked hard to produce over the past three months.
 You don't really think they just sit in front of Sesame Street like a trio of potted plants on the days grandma babysits do you?
 Oh my, no!
 We have entrepreneurial things to do and you are going to find that out as soon as you have your tickets in hand.
 "Tickets?" you ask?
 Well, yes!
 Tickets.
 Plural.
 Today we are charging not only for admission and programs, but also to park, rent a shopping basket and enjoy a personal guided tour of the kids' pumpkin patch.
 You'll want to take advantage of all these offers!
 And, for your convenience, extra large TIP JARS are everywhere!

 |Brielle, one of today's talented artists, is the first to arrive.
 She brought mommy and daddy with her.|